SowmyaAji/AntzChanges/README.md

 Or import covid into Jupyter Notebook (after copying the covid.py file into the same directory as the one being run, along with the requisite CSV files)

+# Shipping Data:

+Get specific rows limited by latitude\longitude and year from the shipping_data gzip file.

+Command to run: python3 shipping.py

+Or import covid into Jupyter Notebook (after copying the shipping.py file into the same directory as the one being run, along with the requisite gzip files)